-Symptom Condition Can't talk to IEEE-488 option Possible causes: Ensure that the GPIB option is installed and the GPIB address is set in the System Menu.
+Symptom Condition Can't talk to IEEE-488 Possible causes: interface.
+Ensure that the GPIB port is selected.
+Press the System key and scroll down to the RIO-Port: field.
 Ensure that the EOI handshake is set.
 Please review the GPIB Configuration section.
 Check that the controller's address matches the host computer's assignment.
+Press the System key and scroll down to the RIO-Address: field.
 Debugging tip: Cryo-con utility software can be used to talk to the controller over the IEEE-488 port using the terminal mode.
 All command and response strings are displayed.
 Since the software provides the proper interface setup, it is a good way to establish initial connection.
-Intermittent lockup on the Possible causes: IEEE-488 option.
+Intermittent lockup on the Possible causes: IEEE-488 interface.
 Bus cables too long or too many loads on a single bus.
 Don't send reset commands before each query.
 This was common in early IEEE-488 systems.
 Ground loops: Some equipment manufacturers improperly connect the IEEE-488 Shield Ground wire to their circuit board ground.
 This can cause ground loops with equipment that is properly connected.
 Debug by disconnecting instruments from the bus.
-4. Use of unshielded bus cables.
+Use of unshielded bus cables.

 Symptom Condition Can't talk to the LAN interface.
-Possible causes: The TCP settings between the monitor and the PC are incompatible.
+Possible causes: 1.
+The TCP settings between the monitor and the PC are incompatible.
 Review the network configuration section.
-PC Client software not configured to use TCP Data Socket 5000.
-Debugging tip: Cryo-con utility software can be used to talk to the monitor over the LAN Data Socket port using the terminal mode.
-All command and response strings are displayed.
-Since the software provides the proper interface setup, it is a good way to establish initial connection.
+2. PC Client software not configured to use TCP Data Socket 5000.
+Debugging tip: The Wireshark protocol analyzer is effective in diagnosing network connection problems.
+It is available at wireshark.org.